 The calculation result of weight scores of all indicators is 3.32.
-This figure indicates that the future internal condition of traditional markets in Bali is generally stronger because it is greater than 2.50, where the total weight score in the range 1.00-2.50 is categorized weak, and 2.51-4.00 is categorized strong.
-In detail, the IFAS table is shown in Table I.
+This figure indicates that the future internal condition of traditional markets in Bali is generally stronger because it is greater than 2.50, where the total weight score which ranges 1.00 - 2.50 is categorized weak, and 2.51 - 4.00 is categorized strong.
+In details, IFAS table is shown in Table 5.

-Strategic position of traditional markets in Bali Province.
-The determination of strategic positioning of the company is performed after analyzing the internal and external environment by moving the total weight score into market attraction matrix-company competitiveness.
-At present time, the total weight score for EFAS is 2.51, whereas for IFAS, it is 2.66.
-For the present time (2017), the company position on the matrix is in cell IV (A).
-For the future (2018-2022), the total score of EFAS is 2.67 and IFAS is 3.32; hence, the position increases on cell II (B).
-The description is shown in Figure 2.
+Strategic Position of Traditional Markets in Bali Province.
+The determination of strategic positioning of the company is performed after analyzing the internal and external environment by moving the total weight score into Market Attraction Matrix - Company Competitiveness.
+At present time, the total weight score for EFAS is 2.51, whereas for IFAS is 2.66.
+For the present time (2017), therefore the company position on the matrix is in